ismailazdad/NetflixClone_Capacitor_Android/README.md

 [tutorial android](https://capacitorjs.com/docs/android)

-you can handle native event in your project using capacitor bridge to handle not wanted behavior
+you can handle native event in your project using capacitor bridge to handle or modify wanted behavior

 [handle native listenner](https://capacitorjs.com/docs/apis/app)